BuildOnViction/docs/docs/masternode/docker.md

 ## `tomochain/telegraf`

 !!! warning
-    Please set the container hostname to the your node coinbase address without the heading 0x and all lowercase.
+    Please set the container hostname to the node coinbase address without the heading 0x and all lowercase.

 ### Tags